-Her recent article, “Talking, Walking Objects”, appeared on the cover of the New York Times Sunday Review in January 2013, and is a good representation of her view of our robotic future.
-She has just completed a children’s book for Maker Media about the future of 3D printing and design entitled LEO the Maker Prince.
+Her article, “Talking, Walking Objects”, appeared on the cover of the New York Times Sunday Review in January 2013, and is a good representation of her view of our robotic future.
+She recently completed a children’s book for Maker Media about the future of 3D printing and design entitled LEO the Maker Prince.

 I design robots and everyday objects that come to life through electronic behaviors.
 I work with companies of all sizes in addition to developing my own products and artwork, playing in the space where physical and digital meet.

 I am the creator of interactive sound project Repercussion.org, industrial designer for the iconic humanoid robot, Simon, and developer of Directives Digital Furniture (downloadable, laser-cut, design on-demand pieces).

 Smart Design, where I hold the position of Smart Fellow and lead the Smart Interaction Lab

 Tomorrow-Lab, where I am Advisor